-For some people whose epilepsy does not respond to ASM, other treatment options may be possible.
-These include the following:
+For some people whose epilepsy does not respond to ASM, other treatments may be possible:

-Epilepsy surgery (also called neurosurgery) may be possible for some people if tests are able to show where in the brain the seizures are starting.
+- Epilepsy surgery (also called neurosurgery) may be possible for some people if tests are able to show where in the brain the seizures are starting. - VNS (Vagus nerve stimulation) therapy aims to help regulate the brain's normal electrical activity to reduce the number or severity of seizures.